CodePushGo/website/src/content/docs/docs/plugin/frameworks/nuxt_2.md

 ---
 title: "Nuxt 2"
-description: "How to install the plugin in Nuxt 2"
+description: "A detailed guide on installing and configuring the Capgo plugin within a Nuxt 2 application, ensuring seamless integration and functionality."
 sidebar:
   order: 1
 ---